hsmyc/hsmyc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Rust, Go, TypeScript(React/Vue/Qwik) and Python.
+- 🔭 I’m currently working with Rust, Go, TypeScript, Python and Java.